owncloud-archive/documentation/admin_manual/configuration/server/config_sample_php_parameters.rst

 .. code-block:: php

-	'wnd.logging.enable' => true,
+	'smb.logging.enable' => true,

-This enables debug logs for the windows_network_drive app.
+This enables debug logging for SMB access.
+Use this carefully as it can generate a huge amount of log data.

 Overriding Existing Parameter Values Using Environment Variables
 ----------------------------------------------------------------